 16. Create lead magnets

-As mentioned above, you’ll have a much easier time marketing a course if you already have an email list full of potentially interested prospects.
+As mentioned above, you’ll have a much easier time marketing a course if you already have an email list full of potentially interesting prospects.

 You can collect email addresses in a host of different ways, but lead magnets are among the most effective options.